18F/joining-18f/pages/how-to-apply.md

 If you want to apply <b>directly to 18F</b> please email [join18f@gsa.gov](mailto:join18f@gsa.gov).
 We don’t require a formal cover letter, but let us know more about you:

-* Send PDF version of your current resume
+* Send your current resume, preferably as a PDF.
-* Link to your GitHub profile, design portfolio, or attach a writing sample
+* Link to your GitHub profile, design portfolio, or attach a writing sample.
 * Specify what role you’d like to be considered for.
-Check out our openings [here](https://pages.18f.gov/joining-18f/who-we-are-hiring/)
+Check out our openings [here](https://pages.18f.gov/joining-18f/who-we-are-hiring/).
 * Don't see an opening that suits you?
 Tell us what you want to do!

 If you want to be considered for the full U.S. Digital Service family and other agencies — submit your application on the [USDS website](https://www.whitehouse.gov/digital/united-states-digital-service/apply).
 Enter "join18F" as the referral code.
 Because you’ll be applying to multiple agencies, application review will take longer than if you apply directly to 18F.